 American adults spent about 3 hours and 30 minutes a day using the mobile internet in 2019, in addition to the time spent on computers and laptops, according to measurement company Zenith.
 The impact of a global pandemic means that this year this figure is set for a significant increase, and not only for Americans.
 Being able to connect and transact at the stroke of a key has become an expectation in society.
 Due to this, organizations everywhere are turning to technology solutions in order to create a positive employee experience for everyone.

-That being said, digital communication in the workplace can be transformative.
+That being said, digital communication can be transformative.
 Here are our top 5 benefits of digital communication in the workplace.

 1. Enhanced employee engagement and empowerment